aws/aws-eks-best-practices/content/networking/prefix-mode/index_windows.md

 For Windows, we recommend that you avoid running Pods in both secondary IP mode and prefix delegation mode at the same time.
 Such a situation can arise when you migrate from secondary IP mode to prefix delegation mode or vice versa with running Windows workloads.

 While this will not impact your running Pods, there can be inconsistency with respect to the node's IP address capacity.
 For example, consider that a t3.xlarge node which has 14 slots for secondary IPv4 addresses.
 If you are running 10 Pods, then 10 slots on the ENI will be consumed by secondary IP addresses.
-After you enable prefix delegation the capacity advertised to the kube-api server would be `(14 * 16 = 224)` but the actual capacity at that moment would be (4 remaining slots * 16) 64.
+After you enable prefix delegation the capacity advertised to the kube-api server would be (14 slots * 16 ip addresses per prefix) 244 but the actual capacity at that moment would be (4 remaining slots * 16 addresses per prefix) 64.
 This inconsistency between the amount of capacity advertised and the actual amount of capacity (remaining slots) can cause issues if you run more Pods than there are IP addresses available for assignment.

 That being said, you can use the migration strategy as described above to safely transition your Pods from secondary IP address to addresses obtained from prefixes.
 When toggling between the modes, the Pods will continue running normally and:

 * When toggling from secondary IP mode to prefix delegation mode, the secondary IP addresses assigned to the running pods will not be released.
 Prefixes will be assigned to the free slots.
 Once a pod is terminated, the secondary IP and slot it was using will be released.
 * When toggling from prefix delegation mode to secondary IP mode, a prefix will be released when all the IPs within its range are no longer allocated to pods.
 If any IP from the prefix is assigned to a pod then that prefix will be kept until the pods are terminated.